CertHE Contemporary Dance - Northern School of Contemporary Dance

 Course overview

-Through the programme students embrace a range of industry relevant modes of working, such as Ballet and Contemporary techniques, Improvisation, Choreography, Contextual studies, Performance and Dance repertoire, in order to give them a thorough grounding in traditional theatre practice.
+Through the programme students embrace a range of industry relevant modes of working, such as Dance Practices (including Contemporary, Ballet and other dance forms such as Afro-fusion), Improvisation, Choreography, Contextual studies, Performance and Dance repertoire, in order to give them a thorough grounding in traditional theatre practice.

-Please note: this course is suited to individuals who need more time to develop their technique and creative skills in order to meet the criteria for entry onto our degree programme.
+Please note: this course is suited to individuals who need more time to develop their technical and creative and critical thinking skills in order to meet the criteria for entry onto our degree programme.
 It is also a recommended route of study for applicants who are looking for a one-year intensive programme of study, or are undecided whether they are ready to commit to three years full time training.
-This programme is also suitable for the very talented 16-17 year olds as a full time alternative access route to Higher education.
+This programme is also suitable for 16-17 year olds as a full time alternative access route to Higher Education.

 The course operates on a modular basis.
-Most modules count for either 15 or 30 academic credits.
+All modules count for either 15 or 30 academic credits.
 Each credit taken equates to a total study time of around 10-20 hours.
 Total study time includes scheduled teaching, independent study, directed study and assessment activity.
-Full-time students take modules worth 37-45 credits per term.
 All students take a total of 120 credits for the CertHE as a whole.

 NSCD programmes of study are validated by the University of Kent.
 The Programme Specification is available here: CERTHE Contemporary Dance – Programme Specification